Can I Wear A Bra After Breast Augmentation Surgery?

 Get the Breast Augmentation Surgery guide!

 Read more about Breast Augmentation

 Is Going Braless Okay After I Recover from Breast Augmentation?

-You can go braless ONCE in a while, if you have good skin resiliency and a moderate sized implant.
-However, if you make a habit of it, you will sacrifice the longevity of your surgery results AND could end up with premature skin sagging and other unwanted aesthetic implications.
+You can go braless ONCE in a while if you have good firm skin resiliency and a moderate-sized implant.
+However, if you make a habit of it, you will sacrifice the longevity of your surgery results AND could end up with premature breast sagging, skin stretching and other unwanted aesthetic implications.

 Next Step – Book a Consultation with Dr Sackelariou

 If you are considering cosmetic plastic surgery then Dr Richard Sackelariou is the specialist plastic surgeon for you.